ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 ## Binding {{site.data.keyword.appid_short_notm}} to your cluster
 {: #kube-create-appid}

-By binding your instance of {{site.data.keyword.appid_short_notm}} to your cluster, all instances of your app that are located in that cluster can be controlled by the same instance of {{site.data.keyword.appid_short_notm}} .
-Also,your {{site.data.keyword.appid_short_notm}} metadata and credentials are available as soon as your application starts as Kubernetes secrets.
+By binding your instance of {{site.data.keyword.appid_short_notm}} to your cluster, you can enforce protection for all of the apps that run in your cluster.
-{: shortdesc}

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
 Follow the prompts in the CLI to complete logging in.
 If you're using a federated ID, be sure to append the `--sso` flag to the end of the command.